-Liz Johns is the Learning Design and Technologies Librarian at Johns Hopkins University in Baltimore, MD.
+Liz Johns is the Teaching and Learning Librarian at Goucher College in Baltimore, MD.
 Liz earned a Bachelor of Arts in history and political science from Gettysburg College, and a Master of Science in Library Science from the University of North Carolina at Chapel Hill.
 She is currently working on a Doctor of Education at Johns Hopkins University with a focus on Entrepreneurial Leadership in Education.
 Liz's work centers on supporting librarians in developing and using innovative teaching practices and implementing creative teaching techniques for information literacy and concept-based learning.
 Liz's teaching and research focuses on creating engaging, dynamic, and meaningful learning environments in both face-to-face and online settings for adult learners.
 In addition, Liz serves as the National Archivist for Sigma Sigma Sigma Sorority.

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.